spyrostheodoridis/chorospy/README.md

 # geospatial-tools

-The geospatial-tools.py file provides a set a functions for creating and manipulating vector and raster data.
+This is a set a functions for creating and manipulating vector and raster data, common tasks in spatial ecology, biodiversity research etc.

 ## Prerequisites
 The functions are written in Python 3 and are based on GDAL 2.
-Ideally the user should run the package in an isolated python environment (see https://docs.python.org/3/library/venv.html)
+It is preferred to run the package in an isolated python environment (see https://docs.python.org/3/library/venv.html)
 The following python packages should already be installed: osgeo, pandas, numpy